 Jofre Rocabert holds a PhD from the Centre for Comparative and International Studies at ETH Zurich and a Master of Research in politics by the University of Konstanz.
 He advises GeoA on quantitative data collection methods and data processing.
 His academic work concentrates on the politics of international organizations He has civil leadership and media experience.

 Mireia Mesalles is the Creative and Art director at GeoAnalytics Center.
-She is responsible for GeoA's visual identity.
-After studying History of Art Mireia has graduated from Barcelona's La Massana art & design Institute, speaks five languages and spends her time outside of GeoA developing cultural and art projects.
+She is a founding member of the organisation and is responsible for its visual identity.
+After studying Art History, Mireia graduated from Barcelona's La Massana art & design Institute.
+She speaks five languages and spends her time outside of GeoA developing cultural and art projects.

 Mame Thiaba Diagne is interested in social issues in sahelian Africa.
 After a curriculum in literature, she held a master's degree in International relations, with a specialisation on subasaharan Africa from Sciences Po Lyon.
 She has carried out several missions in organisations in Senegal and Niger.
 She is familiar with the innovation and tech ecosystem in Niger, as she has spent one year working in the first business incubator.

 Leyhana Seyni holds a Master's degree in Development Communication and a Bachelor's degree in Media Production from the "Institut de formation aux techniques de l’information et de communication" (IFTIC).
 She is also renown youth leader.
 Leyhana is also the Winner of the 2018 Short Film Festival, organised by GeoA.